Floobits/news/_posts/2015-09-22-developing-atom-plugins-on-the-bleeding-edge.md

 ### The History of Atom in 30 Seconds

 At the time of its release, Atom was slow, buggy, and lacked basic features.
 Many wrote it off it as cheap imitation of [Sublime Text](https://www.sublimetext.com/).
 In the subsequent 18 months, Atom has improved remarkably.
 The [recent 1.0 release](http://blog.atom.io/2015/06/25/atom-1-0.html) is a powerful, extensible editor suited for everyday use.
 Atom still isn't as fast or as stable as Sublime Text, but it's catching up quickly.
-Or to put it more accurately: Sublime Text development has stagnated.
+Or, to put it more accurately: Sublime Text development has stagnated.
 Since the first release of Atom, Sublime Text 2 has had *zero* releases.
 Sublime Text 3 Beta has had three, one of which was a minor bug fix.
 Considering the difference in development speed, Atom will almost certainly improve faster than Sublime Text.

 ### Not All Rainbows and Unicorns

-That said, Atom's journey hasn't been completely pleasant.
+That said, Atom's journey hasn't been entirely pleasant.
 Its development process is accurately described by Facebook's slogan: "Move fast and break things."
 Since its initial release, Atom's API has [changed drastically](https://atom.io/docs/v0.186.0/upgrading/upgrading-your-package), breaking package compatibility multiple times.
 Even the [license has changed](http://blog.atom.io/2014/05/06/atom-is-now-open-source.html).
 Most of these changes have been for the better, but keeping up with them requires significant time and effort.
 Hopefully, things will settle down now that Atom is 1.x.

 ### It's a Browser...
 Sort Of